13. Egypt – 2005

 Final comments:

-1. There is a great deal to see and take in.
-As with any trip, leave plenty of time to visit the important sites and time to return to some of them as well.
+1. Egypt is rich in antiquities and there is much to see and take in.
+Leave plenty of time to visit the important sites and time to return to some of them as well.
 If you have the leisure and money, plan on at least 5 days in each location (Cairo, Luxor, Aswan).
-You will not run out of adventures.
+You will not be bored.

 2. The sites get very crowded.
-Therefore, find out when they open and go as early as possible.
-You will avoid the crowds, and in the summer, the heat.
+Find out when they open and go as early as possible.
+You will avoid the crowds, especially the tour groups and in the summer, the heat.

 3. Your regular guide cannot enter any of the tombs.
-The tomb guides are helpful and survive on your tips.
+There are specialized tomb guides.
+They are helpful and survive on your tips.
 Expect to pay them – they will make a difference in the experience.

-4. Eat the street food but do not drink a drink with ice.
-On our last day in Cairo, Jerry bought an orange juice from a vendor, who was squeezing the juice himself.
-What we did not realize that when he gave it to him, it had ice in it.
-Big mistake.
+4. You can safely eat the street food but do not do not drink a drink with ice.
+On our last day in Cairo, Jerry bought an orange juice from a vendor, who was squeezing the oranges in front of us.
+But we did not realize that he then put ice in the glass.
+It was a big mistake.

 5. A good tour company can make the trip so much more enjoyable.
 For instance, our private boat on the Nile was fabulous.
-In addition, they were very helpful in making the Cairo to Tel-Aviv flights.
+In addition, our tour company were helpful in making the Cairo to Tel-Aviv flights.
+I was very glad not to be on a tour group.

 Leave a comment